Reviewed by: Shakira Ahmed

 Removing hairs is considered haram in the Muslim tradition the means of removal may not matter in this case.
 It can be seen as a form of alteration and changing of God’s creation which is prohibited.

-Although waxing may not be permanent, it does involve removing hair from the skin which is considered forbidden in Islam.
+In answering “Is Microblading And Plucking Eyebrows Haram,” it’s worth noting that waxing too involves hair removal, which is discouraged in Islam for altering natural appearance even if temporarily.
 Therefore, Muslim women are strongly discouraged from waxing their brows to remain faithful to their faith.

 Darul Uloom, one of the greatest preachers of all time dictated his guidance for the issue as-